kemanedonfack/Deploying-WordPress-on-a-2-Tier-AWS-Architecture-with-Terraform/README.md

 A 2-Tier architecture, also known as a two-tier architecture, is a model of IT infrastructure that separates application components into two distinct layers: `the presentation layer` and `the data layer`.

-The presentation layer, also known as the front-end layer, is responsible for the user interface and interaction with end-users.
+- **The presentation layer**: also known as the front-end layer, is responsible for the user interface and interaction with end-users.
 In the case of WordPress, this layer includes the web server that handles HTTP requests and displays website pages to visitors.

-The data layer, also known as the back-end layer, is responsible for data storage and access.
+- **The data layer**: also known as the back-end layer, is responsible for data storage and access.
 For WordPress, this involves managing the database where articles, comments, user information, etc., are stored.

 By using a 2-Tier architecture, we can achieve several benefits.
 Firstly, it allows for a clear separation of responsibilities between the presentation layer and the data layer, making application management and maintenance easier.